elysiajs/documentation/docs/new/validation/reference-model.md

     })
 ```

-We can make it cleaner, by declaring the model as a variable.
+We can refactor them by declaring the model as a variable, and reuse them.
 ```typescript
 import { Elysia, t } from 'elysia'